Matias Tellez: Career

 Tellez has played at festivals including Iceland Airwaves, By:larm, Hove and Bergen Fest and toured Japan in 2007 and 2009.

 By the end of 2010 Tellez decided to stop performing as a solo artist and formed the band Young Dreams.
 He composed the music, produced and arranged their debut album which was released in 2013 by Modular Recordings.
 It won "Best Indie Album" at the prestigious Spellemannprisen, the Norwegian Grammy.

 In August 2016 Young Dreams released the single Of The City, their first piece of music in three years.

 In January 2018 Young Dreams released their second album, Waves 2 You.

-Matias has also worked as a producer, mixer and arranger for: fellow New Bergen Wave bands, Kakkmaddafakka, Sondre Lerche, Razika, Chain Wallet and Real Ones, as well as Girl in Red and Veps.
+Tellez has also worked as a producer, mixer and arranger for: fellow New Bergen Wave bands, Kakkmaddafakka, Sondre Lerche, Razika, Chain Wallet and Real Ones, as well as Girl in Red and Veps.

 In 2020 he was awarded Spellemannprisen as the producer of the year for his work with Girl in Red, Sondre Lerche, Kakkmaddafakka and others.